Abundance is not something we acquire. It is something we tune into. ~ Wayne Dyer

 Try guiding the conversation towards celebrating abundance, ask your friends what’s going well for them right now, give your children a chance to talk about the best parts of their day, share your own experiences of abundance showing up in your life without feeling uncomfortable or guilty.
 Remember that celebrating abundance in your own life doesn’t reduce it in anyone else’s.

 I love using affirmations as a way to grow my abundance mindset and counterbalance years of scarcity thinking.
-It’s as simple as thinking about a fear or limitation that you have and creating an abundance affirmation that you can repeat in your head or out loud every time it appears.
-If you’re new to affirmations then don’t worry because I’ve shared my list of abundance affirmations that you can print and start using today
+It’s as simple as thinking about fear or limitations that hold you back and creating a more positive and abundant affirmation that you can repeat in your head or out loud every time the fear appears.
+If you’re new to affirmations then don’t worry because I’ve shared my list of abundance affirmations that you can print and start using today.

 So, that’s a bite-sized insight to help you cultivate an abundance mindset; I encourage you to explore the idea more because it can change everything.
-Remember that it’s a slow process of small consistent shifts in the way that you think but over time it creates a foundation to help you tune in to all that this world has to offer...which is a beautiful gift to yourself.
+Remember that it’s a slow process of small consistent shifts but over time it creates a foundation to help you tune in to all of the abundance that the universe has to offer...which is a beautiful gift to yourself.

 AUTHOR: LEANNA DOOLIN